 It’s ART for Pete’s sake–what’s not to love?
 And not simply highbrow stuff either!
 The Sausalito Art Festival is all about celebrating the creative process, so you’ll see artists using various mediums to express their ideas and showcase their crafts, from paint on canvas to textiles to copper wire to polymer clay.
 The best part is finding a piece that doesn’t really appeal to you visually and learning how to appreciate it anyway.

 The libations are a-flowin’!
-With scores of wineries set up in the wine garden for oenophiles and craft brews available for beer lovers (not to mention a major festival sponsor is Stella Artois), festival goers have lots of options for sampling some of the best booze from the region.
+With scores of wineries set up in the wine garden for oenophiles and craft brews available for beer lovers, festival goers have lots of options for sampling some of the best booze from the region.
 There are also many non-alcoholic drink options for teetotalers too.

 No festival is complete without a little music, right?
 With a smaller stage for lesser-known and local acts plus a main stage for headliners, you’ll be jammin’ and dancin’ the day away.
-Check out the festival schedule to figure out who’s playing where and when so you can plan your day accordingly.
+The festival website usually posts a schedule to figure out who’s playing where and when so you can plan your day accordingly.
 You might even find a new favorite band in the process.